Back

 Increased operational burden

-A common misconception is that B2B digitalization is about copying the B2C model.
+A common misconception is that B2B digitization is about copying the B2C model.

 That is not true.